 Jennifer Guidi (b.
 1972, Redondo Beach, California) draws from several lineages, including the visionary Modernism of the American Southwest, process-oriented minimalism, Light and Space, lyrical West Coast abstraction, and the many strains of art throughout the globe in which intense optical patterning is a driving force.
-Her work is also inspired by––and generates––meditative states of looking in which boundaries between the outside world and internally visualized spaces break down.
+Her work is also inspired by—and generates—meditative states of looking in which boundaries between the outside world and internally visualized spaces break down.
 Guidi makes images of what it means and feels like to see, whether this is understood to be a physical or metaphysical phenomenon.
 Rather than rely on the eye alone, she produces tactile surfaces in which sand, acrylic and oil mediums, and pigment are combined.
 The particulate nature of this mixture is reflected in her imagery, often comprised of boundless arrays of small marks arranged in radiating systems.

-Jennifer Guidi has been the subject of solo exhibitions at Museo Villa Croce, Genoa, Italy (2017) and LAXART, Los Angeles (2014).
-Recent group exhibitions include One Day at a Time: Manny Farber and Termite Art, Museum of Contemporary Art, Los Angeles (2018); Generations: Female Artists in Dialogue, Part I, Sammlung Goetz, Munich (2018); Unpacking: The Marciano Collection, Marciano Art Foundation, Los Angeles (2017); No Man’s Land: Women Artists from the Rubell Family Collection, National Museum of Women in the Arts, Washington, D.C.
+Jennifer Guidi will be the subject of a solo exhibition, And so it is., from September 15, 2023 through January 6, 2024, at the Orange County Museum of Art in Costa Mesa, California.
+Guidi has also been the subject of solo exhibitions at the Long Museum West Bund, Shanghai (2022); Museo Villa Croce, Genoa, Italy (2017); and LAXART, Los Angeles (2014).
+Recent group exhibitions include A Possible Horizon, de la Cruz Collection, Miami (2020); One Day at a Time: Manny Farber and Termite Art, Museum of Contemporary Art, Los Angeles (2018); Generations: Female Artists in Dialogue, Part I, Sammlung Goetz, Munich (2018); No Man’s Land: Women Artists from the Rubell Family Collection, National Museum of Women in the Arts, Washington, D.C.
 (2016) and Rubell Family Collection, Miami (2015); and The Afghan Carpet Project, Hammer Museum, Los Angeles (2015).
-Her work is in the permanent collections of the Hammer Museum, Los Angeles; Los Angeles County Museum of Art; and the Solomon R. Guggenheim Museum, New York, among other institutions.
+Her work is in the permanent collections of the San Francisco Museum of Modern Art; Dallas Museum of Art; Los Angeles County Museum of Art; and Guggenheim Museum, New York, among other institutions.
+Guidi’s book 11:11, documenting the artist’s 2019 solo presentation at FIAC (Foire Internationale d’Art Contemporain), was published in 2020 by David Kordansky Gallery.
 Guidi lives and works in Los Angeles.